ArjunSahlot/htsic_website/README.md

-# htsic_website
+# htsiic_website

-How to Survive in Introductory Calculus website
+How To Survive In Introductory Calculus website